Literature: Ordinary People

 - Bittersweet Ending: Beth leaves her family, not knowing if she'll ever again be capable of love.
 However, father and son are finally able to connect with each other.

 - Broken Bird: Beth.

 - Catapult Nightmare: Conrad has one of these at the start of the film.

 - The Chessmaster: Beth's interpretation of Conrad's depressive behavior; she insists it's all an elaborate attempt to manipulate Calvin.

 - Color-Coded for Your Convenience: More like "Lighting-Coded for Your Convenience".
-The Jaretts' house and all the other locations in the film are generally brightly lit and well-kept ... except for Dr. Berger's office, which by his own admission is untidy, and is always filmed in a somewhat noirish fashion.
+The Jarretts' house and all the other locations in the film are generally brightly lit and well-kept ... except for Dr. Berger's office, which by his own admission is untidy, and is always filmed in a somewhat noirish fashion.
 The fact that it's the one place in the film where Conrad can and must confront his demons is, of course, a complete coincidence.

-- Conveniently an Orphan: Inverted with Calvin (more so in the novel than the film, though it's mentioned in both).
-He grew up in an orphanage in Detroit and, while he admits to Dr. Berger that he sometimes still feels rootless, has a family and successful tax law practice and is not about to go anywhere.
+- Conveniently an Orphan: Averted with Calvin (more so in the novel than the film, though it's mentioned in both).
+He grew up in an orphanage in Detroit and, while he admits to Dr. Berger that he sometimes still feels rootless, he has a family and successful tax law practice and is not about to go anywhere.